christegho/arch-gan/create_dataset.md

 ## File Structure
 I suggest you create the following folders to store your data:

-* IFC: for original .ifc files.
+* `IFC`: for original .ifc files.
-* E57: for original .e57 files.
+* `E57`: for original .e57 files.
-* OBJ: for .obj meshes we will create for .ifc files.
+* `OBJ`: for .obj meshes we will create for .ifc files.
-* PCD: for .pcd point cloud files which are obtained from .e57 files.
+* `PCD`: for .pcd point cloud files which are obtained from .e57 files.
-* PLY_IFC: for .ply meshes that we will convert from .obj meshes (which are obtained from the ifc files).
+* `PLY_IFC`: for .ply meshes that we will convert from .obj meshes (which are obtained from the ifc files).
-* PLY_E57: for .ply_e
+* `PLY_E57`: for .ply_e

 ## IFC files
+1. Download the IFC zip file and extract all the content in the `IFC` folder.
-1. Transform your files to load into CloudCompare:
+2. Transform your files to load into CloudCompare:
 CloudCompare can load many open point cloud formats (ASCII, LAS, E57, etc.) as well as some manufacturer's formats (DP, Riegl, FARO, etc.).
 It can also load triangular meshes (OBJ, PLY, STL, FBX, etc.) and a few polylines or polygon formats (SHP, DXF, etc.).
 Some SfM formats are aslo supported (Bundler, Photoscan PSZ, etc.).

 CloudCompare does not accept IFC files.
 To transform IFC files into another format, you can use this 3D Model file Converter available online: https://www.meshconvert.com.

-Choose .obj as the output format.
+3. Choose .obj as the output format.

-Click start to convert the file.
+4. Click start to convert the file.
 Some might not work and you can ignore them.
-Download all the converted files and store them into the same place (OBJ folder).
+Download all the converted files and store them into the same place (`OBJ` folder).
 Unfortunately, it is only possible to get meshes out of .ifc files.
 I could not find any other software to get point clouds instead.

-2. In CloudCompare, open File -> Open -> Select the .obj file to open.
+5. Open the .obj file in CloudCompare: open File -> Open -> Select the .obj file to open.

-Select the .obj file you just opened and save it as a .ply file in PLY_IFC via File -> Save, then select file type as `PLY mesh (*.ply)`.
+6. Select the .obj file you just opened and save it as a .ply file in `PLY_IFC` via File -> Save, then select file type as `PLY mesh (*.ply)`.

-You will get a prompt tp choose a formtat for the file: Choose ASCII.
+7. You will get a prompt tp choose a formtat for the file: Choose ASCII.

 Note: I tried other converters that convert the .ifc files into .ply meshes immediately but many of conversions were not entirely correct and had misplaced part of the structures.